DSIN-INSA-Strasbourg/Hermes/plugins/attributes/crypto_RSA_OAEP/README.md

 crypto_RSA_OAEP(value: bytes | str, keyname: str) → str
 ```

-Once everything is set up, you can encrypt data with `encrypt_to_messagebus` key like this  in a Jinja filter :
+Once everything is set up, you can encrypt data with `encrypt_to_messagebus` key like this  in a Jinja filter:

 ```yaml
 password_encrypted: "{{ PASSWORD_CLEAR | crypto_RSA_OAEP('encrypt_to_messagebus') }}"
 password_decrypted: "{{ PASSWORD_ENCRYPTED | crypto_RSA_OAEP('decrypt_from_messagebus') }}"
 ```

-You can even decrypt and immediately re-encrypt data with another key like this :
+You can even decrypt and immediately re-encrypt data with another key like this:

 ```yaml
 password_reencrypted: "{{ PASSWORD_ENCRYPTED | crypto_RSA_OAEP('decrypt_from_datasource') | crypto_RSA_OAEP('encrypt_to_messagebus') }}"